- To begin, log in or create an account with USA Cycling. Then click here.

 You will need to calculate and pay the rider surcharges at the end of the event.
 For traditional competitive events where an official was present, the official will assist you with this.
 For gran fondos, gravel, fun rides and other non-competitive events, you will need to do this yourself.

 When calculating your rider surcharges, please note that the surcharge is calculated on the unique rider (and not the number of events they participated in per day).
 You may also have sold USA Cycling annual memberships or one day licenses during the onsite registration process.
-The amount for these fees and licenses is totaled and payment made with the post-event report form.
+The amount for these fees and licenses is totaled and payment made with the online post-event report form.